wtsi-hgi/hgi-cloud/docs/docker_swarm_quickstart.md

 8. `cd` to the cloned `hgi-cloud` directory and run `git checkout theta/dockerSwarm`.

 9. Run `bash invoke.sh docker create`.
 This creates a set of Openstack machines which are configured to act as swarm.
-If `theta-hgi-prod-subnet-docker-main` has not been setup, run `bash invoke.sh docker create --networking`
+If `theta-<Project>-subnet-docker-main` has not been setup, run `bash invoke.sh docker create --networking`

 10. To destroy your docker swarm cluster run `bash invoke.sh docker destroy`